-Astrid Ohletz has an education as a library assistant but worked as a legal secretary for one of the partners of a large, international law firm for more than ten years before she became a publisher.
+Astrid Ohletz has an education as a library assistant but worked as a PA for one of the partners of a large, international law firm for more than ten years before she became a publisher.
 Publishing combines her love of books with her understanding of legal and economic issues.

 In her free time, she writes stories under the pseudonym Emma Weimann.

 Did Daniela ever consider being part of a publishing house?
 The answer is clearly and precisely: no. When she was young there was only one thing she wanted to do: become an animal keeper.
 So she did.
 After working with cold-blooded animals for ten years, she went to night school and met Astrid.
 That’s when life changed.

 Somehow, this animal-lover got stuck in the world of books and now holds a Master of Arts Library and Information Science (MA LIS).

 Sandra Gerth works as a content editor with some of our authors, acts as a liaison between our authors and the rest of the production team, and plays editing ping-pong (discussing dangling participles, commas in compound predicates, and other fun things) with our editorial consultants.

 She has a degree in psychology from the University of Freiburg and a certificate in editing from the Academy of German Book Trade.
 She’s an award-winning author in her own right.